 This was our sixth hospital visit in one year, each episode starting the same way.
 In the middle of the night Patryk would awake vomiting, with a high fever(103F-105F) and severe headache.
 During every episode he was admitted to the hospital and was put on fluids to keep hydrated, morphine for the intense pain, medication for the vomiting and antibiotics as a precaution while they ran every test and scan possible to find out why this was happening.
 Without this treatment his sugars would drop dangerously low and his condition became critical.
 The weird thing about his situation was every single blood work, CAT scan, MRI and spinal tap looked great.
 All of the results came back normal, even the numerous tests with the neurologist came back perfectly fine.
 Doctors were contacting their mentors from around the country and trying to wrap their brain around this unique situation with no results.
 When these episodes stopped happening for a few months, after being almost a regular once a month thing for five consecutive months, the doctors were relieved and said we may never know what caused them, but the fact that they had stopped was a great sign.
 Until six months later, nine days after his fifth and final birthday he would have here on earth.
 This episode we did not see coming, we just packed up our things and ran to the E.R. in the middle of the night with a feeling of dejavou.

 These are the moments I relive the most when I’m having a bad day, in time these breakdowns have become shorter and less often which is a sign of healing.
 The weirdest part, after a length of time has passed and it’s been a long time since I have broken down it doesn’t feel normal.
 In these grief stricken moments of complete loss and sadness for some odd reason it feels more normal to me.
 As a mother if I didn’t feel these intense moments of heartache it would seem as if I was not still hurting, when in reality I hurt everyday and I am just waiting until the next breakdown to let it all out.
-As much as these moments hurt they remind me that what happened was devastating and I should allow myself be sad from time to time.
-All I can be thankful for is that when these grief moments happen I’m not driving, in public, with my toddler or wearing making up that day.
+As much as these moments hurt they remind me that what happened was devastating and I should allow myself to be sad from time to time.
+All I can be thankful for is that when these grief moments happen I’m not driving, in public or with my children.
 I never know when it will hit me, but have learned to be grateful for each breakdown as it reminds me how much love I had for my son.
 Not in the way any parent wants to feel love for their child, but I can not hold, kiss or tell my child in his eyes how much I care.
-My tears are just a mothers love for her child that she cannot be with.
+I’ve shed a lot of tears, the pain pours from my eyes because of my love for him.